ethereum/EIPs/README.md

 The Ethereum Improvement Proposals repository exists as a place to share concrete proposals with potential users of the proposal and the Ethereum community at large.

-We promote high-quality, peer-reviewed proposals in two categories:

-- [Consensus Changes](EIPS/eip-1.md#eip-types) require people running an Ethereum client to update their software to implement the change.
-If enough people do not upgrade then an existing network will fork into two separate networks.
-- [Other Proposals](EIPS/eip-1.md#eip-types) do not require a change in client software and can be used by any interested party.

 ## Preferred Citation Format

 The canonical URL for a EIP that has achieved draft status at any point is at https://eips.ethereum.org/.
 For example, the canonical URL for EIP-1 is https://eips.ethereum.org/EIPS/eip-1.